frublox/aichanbot/README.md

 To do:
 - Add command cooldowns
-- Rewrite functions to use a StateT BotState monad, rather than manually reading/updating state through StatefulIRC
+- Rewrite functions to do things in `StateT BotState`, rather than manually reading/updating state through `StatefulIRC`